• Workshops

 Do you want to know more details about other respondents?

-AI-Assistant: […] Tatjana's perspective on the separation of work and private life underlines the great challenges she faces as a single mother and kindergarten teacher.
-Their work goes beyond the official opening hours and blurs the boundaries between professional and private life.
+AI-Assistant: […] Clara's perspective on the separation of work and private life underlines the great challenges she faces as a single mother and kindergarten teacher.
+Her work goes beyond the official opening hours and blurs the boundaries between professional and private life.
 The importance of separating work and private life is reflected in their desire for clearer boundaries and a more structured working day.
-Despite a supportive network, Tatjana feels the burden of managing childcare, household and professional responsibilities largely on her own.
+Despite a supportive network, Clara feels the burden of managing childcare, household and professional responsibilities largely on her own.
 She has very little time for self-care and personal interests, highlighting the need for changes in her work structure to achieve better balance and improve her well-being.

 Would you like to discuss more about other respondents or specific aspects of the data?

-Researcher: Now, tell me more about Amadi.
+Researcher: Now, tell me more about Mikel.

-AI-Assistant: […] Amadi's perspective on the separation of work and private life underlines his successful handling of the boundary between professional and private life.
+AI-Assistant: […] Mikel's perspective on the separation of work and private life underlines his successful handling of the boundary between professional and private life.
 He appreciates and maintains a clear separation that helps him manage stress and enjoy his free time.
-His flexible 30-hour week allows him to pursue various activities and hobbies, which contributes to his overall satisfaction.
+His flexible 32-hour week allows him to pursue various activities and hobbies, which contributes to his overall satisfaction.
 Without childcare, Amadi can fully use his free time for personal interests and socializing.
 His approach to work-life balance, characterized by effective separation and satisfaction with his flexible schedule, shows how he achieves a fulfilling personal and professional life.

 Would you like to know more details?

-Researcher: Give me a quote from Amadi.
+Researcher: Give me a quote from Mikel.

 Researcher: Does he say more about why he had to learn it?